bparanj/crystal/electronics/zettel/capacitor.md

 - More charge builds up = more voltage opposition = higher reactance

 It's like pushing a swing - it's easier to keep the swing moving if you push at the natural frequency rather than trying to force it at a very slow rate.

-Would you like me to elaborate on any of these points?

-Let me elaborate with a more detailed analogy that might help visualize this behavior:

 Think of a capacitor like two rooms connected by a swinging door, and electrons like a crowd of people: